DeepNought/GetDataProject/README.md

 The data we were required to work on were primarily contained in two text files: **X_train.txt** and **X_test.txt**, for the training and test subjects respectively.
 The first, having 70% of the data, has 7,352 observations of 561 variables (7,352 x 561 table) and the second has 2,947 observations of the same 561 variables (2,947 x 561 table).
-All values in these two files are numeric, with values in the range of [-1, 1].
+All variables in these two files are numeric, with normalized values in the range of [-1, 1].
 Two accompanying files, **subject_train.txt** and **subject_test.txt**, identified the subject (participant) for each observation.
 The first file is (7, 352 x 1) and the second is (2,947 x 1).
 The subjects are identified by a number from 1 to 30.
 Two additional files, **y_train.txt** and **y_test.txt** identified the activity the subjects were